dmsc/fastbasic/manual.md

   clears the undo buffer, so you can't undo more than one line.

-- `CONTROL-M`
+- `CONTROL-C`
   Sets the current line as the source for the copy operations.

-- `CONTROL-C`
+- `CONTROL-V`
-  Copy one line from the source marked with the `CONTROL-M` to the current cursor position.
+  Copy one line from the source marked with the `CONTROL-C` to the current cursor position.
-  After the copy, the source line is advanced, so by pressing `CONTROL-C` multiple times you can copy many lines.
+  After the copy, the source line is advanced, so by pressing `CONTROL-V` multiple times you can copy multiple consecutive lines.

 - `CONTROL-L` and `CONTROL-S`
   Loads or Saves the file being edited,